Search for heavy resonances decaying to ZZ or ZW and axion-like particles mediating nonresonant ZZ or ZH production at $\sqrt{s} =$ 13 TeV: Results and interpretation

 Results are extracted from a combined maximum likelihood fit of signal and background to the \mZV or \mZH distribution in the 400--3000\GeV interval, simultaneously in all the categories used in the analysis.
 The systematic uncertainties discussed in Section~\ref{sec:sys} are included as nuisance parameters in the maximum likelihood fit, and the background-only hypothesis is tested against the combined background and signal hypothesis~\cite{Read:2002hq,Junk:1999kv}.

-No significant excess is observed with respect to the SM expectations.
+No statistically significant excess is observed with respect to the SM expectations.
+The lowest single-sided $p$-values are of the order of 2.0\%, corresponding to a local significance at the level of 2 standard deviations, and occur for bulk gravitons with masses in the vicinity of 575, 775 and 1350\GeV, and for a $\PWpr$ boson with a mass in the vicinity of 775\GeV.
 Upper limits at 95\% confidence level (\CL) on the signal production cross sections are set using the modified frequentist (\CLs) approach in the asymptotic approximation~\cite{Junk:1999kv,Read:2002hq,Cowan:2010js,CMS-NOTE-2011-005}.

 The observed and expected upper limits on the resonance cross section, multiplied by the branching fraction for the decay into one \PZ boson and a \PW or \PZ boson, $\sigma_{\PXXG} \, \B(\PXXG\to\ZZ)$ or $\sigma_{\PWpr} \, \B(\PWpr\to\ZW)$, are reported as a function of the resonance mass in Fig.~\ref{fig:limit}, assuming a \PWpr or {\PXXG} produced in the narrow-width approximation.
 A WED bulk graviton is excluded up to masses of 1200 (expected 1150)\GeV for $\ktilde = 0.5$.
-These limits improve on those previously obtained by the CMS Collaboration in the analogous final states~\cite{Sirunyan:2018hsl}.
-The current \PWpr mass exclusion limits in HVT models A ($g_{\PV} = 1$) and B ($g_{\PV} = 3$) are those derived from the high-mass analysis in Ref.~\cite{Sirunyan:2018hsl}.
+This mass limit is similar to the one obtained by the CMS Collaboration in Ref.~\cite{CMS:2021itu}, and the present analysis also sets cross section limits on gravitons with a mass down to 450\GeV.
+The strongest \PWpr mass exclusion limits in HVT models A and B are those quoted in Refs.~\cite{CMS:2021klu,CMS:2021itu,Aad:2020ddw}.

 Figure~\ref{fig:limit_ALP} shows the observed and expected 95\% \CL upper limits on the ALP linear $\abs{\cgtil \cztil}$ (left) and the ALP chiral $\abs{\cgtil \atwod}$ (right) coupling coefficients, as functions of the mass scale \falp.
 For each black dot in Fig.~\ref{fig:limit_ALP}, events with \mZV or $\mZH > \falp$ have been excluded from the fit, restricting the analysis to the EFT mass consistency region.
 Limits on the coupling coefficients for $\falp > 3\TeV$ are calculated from the same fit result as $\falp = 3\TeV$.
 We define the ALP mass range where our results are considered valid as the region where the cross section diverges by less than 10\% from its asymptotic value, $m_\alp < 100\GeV$.
 The expected and observed upper limits on $\sigma(\Pg\Pg \to \astar \to \ZZ / \ZH)$ for $\falp = 3\TeV$ are reported in Table~\ref{table-limALP}.